joutwater/thesis/README.md

 - The audience learns about the intricate science, choices, and processes around optimizing berry flavor and taste.
 This tells a larger story about modern agriculture and brings up issues like sustainability and GMOs.

+### Updated Research Question

+- Topic: Visualizing the association of desirable flavor chemicals in berries with particular growing conditions, in test plots (small-scale) and/or in field (large-scale))
+- Research Question: Because I want to understand how not only genetic testing but its combination with favorable environmental conditions can lead to berries of highest quality and berries with targeted flavors and flavor combinations.
+- Significance: This relationship can help provide crucial data for the industry relating to flavor quality development.
+For those not in the industry, I believe it is an interesting insight to what goes into a berry and the amazing technologies and modern practices used today in precision agriculture.

 ## Subjectivity of Taste in Food : Thesis Idea 1
 ![](./Concept%20Development/Mind%20Maps/food1.png)